 Free Presbyterian Publications have just reprinted the six volumes of Ralph Erskine’s Works.
 Tentmaker Publications have made an excellent job of upgrading the quality substantially from the last printing, back in 1991.
-These volumes, containing 158 excellent sermons on many gospel subjects, are currently available from the Free Presbyterian Bookshop at the reduced price of £112.50.
+These volumes, containing 158 excellent sermons on many gospel subjects, are available from the Free Presbyterian Bookshop.

 Whilst the present publishers would not necessarily agree with all that Ralph Erskine said about contemporary events and individuals, these Works are being republished for their spiritual value with the hope that today’s readers will discern in them something of the majesty of the gospel and of God’s free grace to sinners.

 John Brown of Haddington, in conversation with another minister recollected hearing Ralph Erskine preach, said: